StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/annexes/ignore.md

 # Ignored objects and groups

-This is a complete list of possible objects and groups possible to ignore in [Model Specification](../getting-started/project-and-model-specifications/README.md#model) where its function and example use is explained.
+This is a complete list of possible objects and groups possible to ignore in [Model Specification](../getting-started/project-and-model-specifications/README.md) where its function and example use is explained.
+Each group consist of multiple objects, ignoring the group is taken in to account as ignoring all objects in the group \(groups are parent to objects\)

 **SAF TOC group name** is a term used for navigation in the table of contents of SAF documentation.
 Do not use it in "ignored groups" cells.